Mazda CX-30 Insurance Rates

 | Wyoming | $1,222 | -$150 | -10.9% |

-Using high physical damage deductibles can save as much as $520 every year, while buying higher liability limits will push prices upward.
-Moving from a 50/100 limit to a 250/500 limit will increase prices by as much as $398 more each year.
+Using high physical damage deductibles can reduce rates by up to $520 every year, while buying higher liability limits will increase premiums.
+Moving from a 50/100 limit to a 250/500 limit will raise rates by up to $398 extra every year.
 View Rates by Deductible or Liability Limit

-If you have some driving violations or tend to cause accidents, you may be forking out anywhere from $1,600 to $2,300 additional each year, depending on your age.
-A high-risk auto insurance policy ranges as much as 44% to 130% more than a normal policy.
+If you have a few points on your driving record or tend to cause accidents, you may be forking out $1,600 to $2,300 in extra premium every year, depending on your age.
+A high-risk auto insurance policy is expensive and can cost as much as 44% to 130% more than a normal policy.
 View High Risk Driver Rates

 | Model Year | Comprehensive | Collision | Liability | Total Premium |